Bar in Eugene, United States

 Does Alesong Brewing & Blending have outdoor seating?

-The farmhouse setting at 80848 Territorial Hwy strongly suggests outdoor space is part of the experience, and visitors consistently describe the property as one of the draws.
+The farmhouse setting at 80848 Territorial Hwy strongly suggests outdoor space is part of the experience, visitors consistently describe the property as one of the draws.
 Verify current seating arrangements directly before visiting, since rural venues adjust seasonally and weather conditions on the Territorial Highway corridor vary significantly.

 Is the food good at Alesong Brewing & Blending?